TOILmodular/Yarns/README.md

 I created the Gerber files with the online tool EasyEDA and ordered it at JLCPCB.
 I cannot guarantee, if this set of zipped Gerber files works also for other providers, like e.g. PCBWay.
 I have not tried that.
 But I saw online, that others did it.

-If you want to know about my DIY building process, take a look at [this YouTube video](xxxxxxxx).

 ## Panel Layout
 I added the information about hole coordinates for the front panel in the folder PanelLayout, referring to the component layout in the Gerber files.